Formed in 1949, the goals of the Chippewa Garden Club founding members continue to be our same goals today:

 National Garden Clubs, Inc.:

-Chippewa’s community gardening programs both for adults (Greene Acres Community Garden) and children (Recess Gardening at Highland Drive School) are right in line with those efforts.
-Watch and see how we expand those efforts to support more pollinator gardens in our communities.
+Chippewa’s community gardening programs both for adults (Greene Acres Community Garden) and children (Recess Gardening) are right in line with those efforts.
+Watch and see how we expand those efforts to support more gardens in our communities.